Can You Build a Housing Development on Contaminated Land?

 Partners - Our experienced, professional and qualified construction and consulting partners further extend the range of environmental and land contamination services we are able to provide.
 Our partners provide our clients with services such as waste management, remediation implementation and construction services.

 Contact Us - Whether it's to support a planning application or simply to ensure your site is uncontaminated, we can carry out detailed contaminated land assessments for a range of housing developments and other similar construction projects.
 Simply contact us and let us know your requirements.
 Following initial consultation we can provide an outline proposal detailing how we can help and the costs involved.
-Our environmental consultants will then get to work on enabling the smooth commencement of your housing development project.
-We generally complete contaminated land assessments for new build houses within days of your initial enquiry, allowing you to stick to schedules and minimise any disruption to your project.
+Our environmental consultants will then get to work on your contaminated land assessment, enabling the smooth commencement of your housing development project.